-And, this is why we’re obligated to act and protect those in need, and encourage everyone who has this kind of problem to react and share their situation with a friend or a professional.
+And this is why we’re obligated to act and protect those in need and encourage everyone with this kind of problem to react and share their situation with a friend or a professional.

-If you think you know someone who is physically abused, but you are not sure, here are some signs of physical abuse.
+If you think you know someone who is physically abused, but you are not sure, here are some signs of physical abuse in a relationship.
 They can be physical, behavioral, or emotional.